inrtracker/inrtracker.github.io/README.md

 2. **Option B: Manual Input (Remote)**
    - Open this web tool manually in your browser.
-   - If the patient has provided the encrypted data text (ID) and the 8-digit, paste the text into the designated input field.
+   - If the patient has provided the encrypted data text (ID), paste the text into the designated input field.
-   - Enter the 8-digit PIN and click the decrypt button to view the data.
+   - Enter the 10-digit PIN and click the decrypt button to view the data.

 *Note: For security reasons, every QR code includes an encrypted timestamp and is valid for 24 hours only.
 After this period, the data cannot be decrypted.*